PRO-2684/dlna-dmr/README.md

 ## 📖 Usage

-To run the DMR, simply execute the following command in your terminal:
+To run the dummy DMR, simply execute the following command in your terminal:

 ```shell
 $ dlna-dmr